trimcao/sdcnd-p2-traffic-signs-classifier/README.md

 The accuracy is 5/6 = 0.833.
 Since I only have 6 images, the accuracy is not statistically significant.

+It can be said that the model is overfitting because the old test set accuracy is 0.974.
+It should have been difficult to find a traffic sign that is not correctly classified.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.